uwe-app/website/site/docs/reference/helpers/menu.md

 {{{{~/raw}}}}
 ```

-Render all descendants of the current folder upto the the maximum depth (64):
+Render a menu including all the descendants of the current folder upto the the maximum depth:

 ```handlebars
 {{{{raw~}}}}